paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 ##### Section II - Downgrading
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
-27. Open OTPHelper, then go to "Nand Backup and Restore", then select the "RedNAND Backup" option
+27. Open OTPHelper, then go to "Nand Backup and Restore", then select the "EmuNAND Backup" option
 28. Backup your RedNAND to `RedNAND_formatted.bin`
 29. Press Select on the main menu to eject your SD card
 23. Put your SD card in your computer, then copy over `RedNAND_formatted.bin` to a safe folder on your computer